 Will you need a caretaker, or will that be you?

 I'll always remember setting up a tour for them to investigate five different fishing clubs in east Texas.
 Each one was legendary on its own merits.
 Each had its own style of management, and its own similar set of by-laws, with different rules, based on the need of the era.
-What they all had in common was membership that expected certain rights, mainly their own.
+But, what they all had in common was a membership that expected certain rights, mainly their own.
 And, if something didn't happen as they expected within those rights, they'd let you know quickly.

 We still haven't talked about fishing.

 Some of the most fun I've personally had was working on membership club lakes and helping mold members into better stewards of their water.
-What wasn't fun was dealing with a board of directors that tended to change agendas every three years or so as members left and new ones joined.
-I spent a lot of time trying to work with and teach new members how a fishery works, and explain to them what we'd done for the last number of years to get the lake where it was at that point.
+What wasn't fun was dealing with a board of directors that tended to change agendas every three years as members left and new ones joined.
+I spent a lot of time trying to work with and teach new members how a fishery works and explain to them what we'd done for the last number of years to get the lake where it was at that point.

 We still haven't talked about fishing, have we?